 Children learn that our ambitious intentions for their progress, helps them to solve problems and be inspired to know more.
 The demands of our curriculum prepare children for their next steps in learning, connecting new understandings to prior learning.
 The metacognitive thread which connects all learning in school, supports fluency in the sequential planning of lessons, and is rooted in a firm and common understanding of the curriculum intention and implementation.

 When children leave our school, ready for the next stage in their education, they will understand better that learning is a means of connecting, enquiring, aspiring and succeeding.
 Children will believe in themselves as learners and understand the value in pursuing their unique interests and fascinations.
-Every child will have been
+Every child will have been celebrated for their individuality.

 The Early Years Foundation Stage Curriculum